Nov 2022 | A day in the life of an arts ministry

 >>Pray the prayer with us that we try to pray before every event, "Jesus, help us be a part of someone's next step toward you."

->>Please pray that God would continue to provide for our financial support in the recent loss of the monthly support of our church.
+>>Please pray that God would continue to provide for our financial support.
 We dearly love this worthwhile ministry.
-If you know somone who would appreciate what we do please share our info with them.
+If you know someone who would appreciate what we do, please share our info with them.

 Updates